CS467-W20/CS467-W20.github.io/_posts/2020-2-17-Security Misconfiguration .md

 **Server Leaks Information via X-Powered-By**
 > Hackers can exploit known vulnerabilities in Express and Node if they know you’re using it.
 Express (and other web technologies like PHP) set an X-Powered-By header with every request, indicating what technology powers the server.
 Express, for example, sets this, which is a dead giveaway that your server is powered by Express.<sub>[4]</sub>

-**Note**: Showing you how to perform a ClickJacking attack and finding known vulnerabilities for Express is out of scope for this excercise.
+**Note**: Showing you how to perform a ClickJacking attack and finding known vulnerabilities for Express is out of scope for this exercise.

 To enable X-Frame-Options we simply run the npm helmet package (Helmet helps secure Express apps by setting various HTTP headers)
 ``` npm install helmet --save ```